 Iron Mountain has a strong A+ rating from the Better Business Bureau.
 However, while this may be expected for a business their size, I found a lot of negative reviews on Yelp.
 In particular users complained about all sorts of hidden fees they weren’t aware of until the bill came: administrative fees, late fees, rush job fees, carton retrieval fees, permanent withdrawal termination fees, and others.
 With this in mind, it’s probably worth a look at the fine print before signing up for regular service.

 Best On-Site Shredding Service: ProShred

-Number of Locations: 27 (search here)
+Number of Locations: 27 (Find a location near you)

 One downside, however, is that they’re a smaller service and they are not available in every city.
 ProShred has 27 locations nationwide, including New York, Los Angeles, Chicago, Houston, Dallas/Fort Worth, Philadelphia, Phoenix and more.
 Most major cities are covered, but you may be out of luck in a smaller city.